 What if the image contains text?

 If your conversion software does not have an OCR feature, the software will instead convert all the text in your image to a collection of vector lines or polylines.
-We call this ‘exploded text’ but it is not really text at-all, it is simply vectors in the shape of text.
+We call this ‘exploded text’ but it is not really a ‘text’ at all, but simply vectors in the shape of a ‘text’.

 The ‘exploded text’ can not be edited in CAD software so you will need to erase these vectors and redraw the text in AutoCAD.